Drivers from the 2014 Coupe des Dames

 Sabrina Souchaud - winner of the French ladies’ rallycross championship in 2016, which ran as part of the Renault Twingo Cup.
 She was fourteenth in the main Twingo standings.
 2015 was her second season in the Twingo, and her third in rallycross.
 Her first car, in 2014, was a Citroen 2CV.
 She competes alongside her son, who races in the Super 1600 class.

 Jessica Tarrière (Anne) - probably France’s most successful contemporary female rallycross driver.
 She began in 2005, driving a Citroen Saxo in Division Four.
 In 2006, she moved up to Division Two, with a Honda Civic Type R. Her best result that year was seventh overall, and she was thirteenth in the championship.
 In 2007, she improved that to sixth, after a consistent year in which she improved her best finish to fourth.
 Still in the Type R, she was fourth in Division Four in 2008, and came second at Mayenne.
 Driving an S1600 Fiat Punto, she moved up to Division 1A in 2009.
 She was not yet quite as competitive and had a best result of seventh, at Faleyras.
 She had another disappointing year in 1A in 2010, with only a couple of tenth places to her name, driving the same car.
 She was fifteenth overall.
 In Autumn 2010, she stopped racing, following an accident.
 However, she made a small comeback in 2012, driving a Renault Clio to ninth place at Tourneix.
 This comeback continued in 2013, mostly in Division 4.
 Driving the Clio, she was ninth overall, with one second place.
 She also featured in one Supercar race, in a Citroen Xsara.
 The Xsara was her full-time car in 2014, in Supercars.
 She was fifteenth in the championship.
 Another Supercar season in 2015 only ended up a guest spot, and she was 20th in the championship.
 In 2016, she was back in Division 4, but was quite competitive, and finished eighth in class.
 Her car was a Renault Clio.
-She finished eighth in Division 4 again in 2017.
+She finished eighth in Division 4 again in 2017 and fifth in 2018, with three third places.

 Sandra Vincent – runner-up in the French Ladies’ Rallycross Championship in 2014, driving a Renault Twingo R1.
 She began racing in 2013, and was 27th in the Twingo R1 series.
 In 2014, she improved her overall position to 21st, with a best finish of fourteenth, achieved at Kerlabo and Chateauroux.
 She won two of the women’s finals.
 In 2015, she was third in the Coupe des Dames, and twelfth in the Twingo championship.
 She only did a part-season in 2016, so although she won two Coupe des Dames races, she was only fourth in the championship.
 Her final position in the Twingo class was nineteenth.
 Previously, she competed in autocross in France for nine seasons.